danbz/aesthetic-programming/source/7-VocableCode/Readme.md

 [^Plant4]: Plant, *Zeros + Ones*, 102.

-[^wenyan]: The project 文言 wenyan-lang about a programming language for the ancient Chinese https://wy-lang.org/
+[^wy]: The project 文言 wenyan-lang is an esoteric programming language that closely follows the grammar and tone of classical Chinese literature.
+See https://wy-lang.org/

 [^cox2]: Cox, Speaking Code, 24.